 The government-wide financial statements are designed to provide the reader with a broad overview of the District's finances.
-These statements consist of the Statement of Net Assets and the Statement of Activities, which are prepared using the flow of economic resources measurement focus and the accrual basis of accounting.
+These statements consist of the Statement of Net Position and the Statement of Activities, which are prepared using the flow of economic resources measurement focus and the accrual basis of accounting.
 The current year's revenues and expenses are taken into account regardless of when cash is received or paid.

-The Statement of Net Position presents information on all the District's nonfiduciary assets, deferred outflows of resources, deferred inflows of resources, and liabilities with the differences between the two reported as "net position".
-Over time, increases or decreases in the District's net position may serve as a useful indicator of whether the financial position of the District is improving or deteriorating.
+The Statement of Net Position presents information on all the District's nonfiduciary assets, deferred outflows, liabilities, and deferred inflows, with the differences between them reported as "net position."
+Over time, increases or decreases in the District's net position may serve as a useful indicator of whether its financial position is improving or deteriorating.